Mark Woodworth: Small-town murder

 On the night of November 13, 1990, just some minutes before midnight, an assailant entered the Robertson home, located six miles outside of Chillicothe, Missouri.
 44-year-old Lyndel Robertson was in bed with his 41-year-old wife Catherine, when the intruder opened fire with a .22 caliber gun.
 Catherine was shot in the back and in the head and died instantly.
 While Lyndel was shot several times, he survived.
 Of the four children in the house, none said they heard the gunfire.
 The youngest said he was awoken by his father moaning, and, after finding his father bleeding from his wounds, he ran to his sister's room, who called an ambulance.

 Paramedics called to the scene found Catherine in bed.
 Lyndel was lying on the floor on the other side of the bed, and when approached he spit out a bullet fragment; they found another bullet fragment on the bed.
-A third fragment was removed from Lyndel’s tongue at the hospital.
-After X Rays were performed, a bullet fragment was found lodged near Robertson’s liver, which the doctors left in.
-Police found no signs the house had been robbed.
-Or had anyone heard their dog Goldie bark.
+A third fragment was removed from Lyndel's tongue at the hospital.
+After X Rays were performed, a bullet fragment was found lodged near Robertson's liver, which the doctors left in.
+Police found no signs the house had been robbed or that anyone heard their dog Goldie bark.

 Three hours after the incident, a deputy went across the street to the home of Claude Woodworth.
 The Woodworth and Robertson families had been partnered in a large-scale farming operation for years.
 Claude told the deputy that both he and Lyndel had identical .22 caliber Ruger pistols.
 Lyndel kept his Ruger in his pickup truck in his machine shed.
 Claude went and got his Ruger from his bedroom.
 The deputy examined the gun and returned it.

 Mark Woodworth, who was sixteen years old at the time, said he had used his father's pistol for target practice.
-He said that everyone who worked at the farm was aware Lyndel’s gun was in his truck.
+He said that everyone who worked at the farm was aware Lyndel's gun was in his truck.
 They used it for target practice and had done so a few weeks before the shooting.
 Lyndel kept bullets for the gun in his truck, and he kept boxes of shells in the tractor shed where his truck was parked.